Don't Fall For The Personal Injury Settlement Calculator Scam

 Some people’s injuries are so severe that they will never be able to return to the job they had before they were injured.
 Sometimes, these people will have to take a lower-paying job or not be able to work at all.
 Loss of earning capacity is a way to compensate someone for future lost earnings.
 There must be evidence that the future lost wages will likely be incurred, so it’s important to work with a doctor that’s able to document the full extent of your injury and the fact that the future lost income will likely be incurred.

-Non-Economic Damages (General Damages) You Can Be Compensated For
+Non-Economic Damages (General Damages)

 Pain and Suffering